1. About naproxen

 - diseases of the joints for children from 2 years

-- period pain - for girls of any age
+- period pain – for children under 15

-Naproxen isn't suitable for certain people.
+Naproxen is not suitable for certain people.
 Tell your doctor or pharmacist if you:

 - have had an allergic reaction to naproxen or any other medicines in the past